 How To Read Western Blot Test Results

 The Western Blot Test does not actually test for the presence of Lyme disease.
-It tests indirectly by looking for antibodies made by your immune system agains Lyme disease bacteria, spirochetes, which causes Lyme disease.
+It tests indirectly by looking for antibodies made by your immune system against Lyme disease bacteria which causes Lyme disease.

 Western Blot Bands description:

 Specific means it only happens when Lyme disease is present.

 18 p18 flagellin fragment

 22 specific for Bb, probably really the 23/25 band

 23-25 outer surface protein C (OspC), specific for Bb

 28 outer surface protein D (OspD); Oms28; specific for Bb